 Once you can learn to admire and appreciate yourself – all of your unique qualities, your talents, your choices in the past, how you look to yourself and don’t look – and once you see what you have to offer to other people in your life, THEN you will become irresistible to others!

 It is true.
 This feeling creates energy about you that others seek and actually need.
 And once you clearly know what you are looking for – what you really, really want in a partner – then you become a magnet that attracts others who are looking for you.
-Yep as Mike Dooley writes in his book, Beginner’s Guide to the Universe, “don’t be afraid to go where you’ve never gone and do what you’ve never done, because both are necessary to have what you’ve never had and to be who you’ve never been”.
+Mike Dooley writes in his book, Beginner’s Guide to the Universe, “don’t be afraid to go where you’ve never gone and do what you’ve never done, because both are necessary to have what you’ve never had and to be who you’ve never been”.

 Why?
 Because you’ll be BEING those very qualities you seek.
 This is what the person seeking those qualities is looking for to and will recognize and be attracted to them in you as well.
 Sound simple?
 Well, we’ll see!
 For some people it isn’t that it isn’t easy; the challenge always is getting them to see how great they really are!